reshane/reshane.github.io/posts/fourier-transforms/index.md

 # Fourier Transforms

 As I am someone who enjoys interesting algorithms, math, and re-implementing existing things, it was only a matter of time before I wrote a fourier transform.

-The first time I had the idea to do so was in college when I saw {{ link/[this 3b1b video|]https://www.youtube.com/watch?v=KuXjwB4LzSA] }} so thats where we'll start
+The first time I had the idea to do so was in college when I saw [this 3b1b video](https://www.youtube.com/watch?v=KuXjwB4LzSA) so thats where we'll start

 This time around I wanted to implement the algorithm within an stb-style header only library, so we'll start with some data structures to support our algorithm there...

 ```
 #ifndef FFT_H_
 #define FFT_H_